tellapart/aurproxy/README.md

 - **context:** Optional dictionary.
 See "context" note below.

 ### ProxyServer
-- **routes:** Required list of one or more ProxyRoute dictionaries
+- **routes:** Optional list of one or more ProxyRoute dictionaries.
+  At least one route or one stream must be set.
+- **streams:** Optional list of one or more ProxyStream dictionaries.
+  At least one route or one stream must be set.
 - **ports:** Required list of one or more ports to listen on.
 Shouldn't collide with other ports in use.
 Use dedicated group + host limit constraints to control.
 - **healthcheck_route:** Optional HTTP route (EG: "/health").
 Will always return 200 if set.
+Only applied to ProxyRoutes.
 - **context:** Optional dictionary.
 See "context" note below.

 ### ProxyRoute
 - **locations:** Required list with one or more HTTP routes (EG: ["/"])
+- **sources:** Required list with one or more ProxySource dictionaries
+- **overflow_sources:** Optional list of one or more ProxySource dictionaries
+- **overflow\_threshold\_pct:** Optional threshold past which traffic will be sent to overflow_source.

+### ProxyStream
 - **sources:** Required list with one or more ProxySource dictionaries
 - **overflow_sources:** Optional list of one or more ProxySource dictionaries
 - **overflow\_threshold\_pct:** Optional threshold past which traffic will be